 A student's grade point average is determined by adding the total number of grade points and dividing by the number of credits earned.
-Excluded from computing the G.P.A. are "pass" grades such as those earned as a student aide or during the mandated closure for COVID-19.
+Excluded from computing the G.P.A. are "pass" grades such as those earned as a student aide.
+Any course work taking under a Study Abroad or Homeschool program would be considered on a pass/fail basis with appropriate documentation of course completion.
+Alternative courses will receive a traditional corresponding letter grade.